nemo0622/pokeemerald-expansion/README.md

 ## Known Bugs & Problems
 - DexNav chain count and directional arrow not shown correctly when hunting
+- When cycling stats, the "STATS" text is whited out

 ## Credits
 Many, many talented developers and artists are responsible for making this project possible.
 The Credits have been split into various sections below to make them easier to navigate - please support them however you can!! :)